More than 13 years ago, Intelivate’s Kris Fannin met a rescue dog that has taught him some of the most effective leadership approaches of his career.

 Discovery of the Core Issue

 I now know why he took so long to trust me.
 He is smart and wise.
-He was willing to forgive history, but not forget it and repeat it.
+He was willing to forgive but never forget so he didn’t repeat bad history.

 6. Time Away Rekindles Passion